jfmaes/SharpZipRunner/README.md

 zip the .bin file and encrypt it with a password, this assembly decrypts the zip entry in memory and executes it using D/Invokes injection API.

+capable of injecting in a running process, or by creating a new process first and injecting into the newly created process. injection in itself should theoritically be possible, but causes crashes. as injecting into yourself is not really what I wanted to achieve here, did not really try to fix that issue.

 tested by dropping the encrypted zip on disk, but could probably also work entirely in memory with some modifications. only supports PIC payloads, tried creating a runPE variant but failed miserably :)